 Great insights on how a personal insurance company is using Virtual Reality to help people understand how serious impaired driving is.
-This is likely only the first-step as we see more and more insurance companies, look to virtual reality to better explain insurance concepts.
+This is likely only the first-step as we see more and more insurance companies including health insurance brokers, look to virtual reality to better explain insurance concepts.

 First SGI used real Saskatchewan people in its impaired driving ads, now it’s taking the message one step further.